Home » Recipes » 25-Minute Ultra-Creamy Lemongrass Prawn Risotto

-25-Minute Ultra-Creamy Lemongrass Prawn Risotto
+25-Minute Lemongrass Prawn Risotto (Shrimp Risotto)

 You may add more or less liquid if you want a looser or sturdier risotto.
 Often, towards the end of cooking, butter and/or Parmigiano or Grana Padano cheese are added while vigorously whisking everything which produces a perfectly textured risotto.

-Here are 3 risotto rice varieties you should try if you love to make risotto.
+Arborio rice is the most common rice used for making risotto in the United States (or just about anywhere), but there are a few more superior risotto rice choices used most often here in Italy.
+Below are 3 risotto rice varieties you should try if you love to make risotto.
 They’re all delicious but deliver slightly different results.

 Arborio Rice.
 This rice is widely available and the most common rice used for risotto.
 It’s a little wider and longer than the other two varieties and also a little stickier.
 This kernel makes for a slightly thicker, softer risotto.
 Arborio risotto takes about 18 to 20 minutes to cook and can be easier to overcook than the other two varieties below.